norvig/paip-lisp/docs/chapter1.md

 > \> '(Pat Kim) &rArr; (PAT KIM)

 In other computer languages (and in English), quotes usually come in pairs: one to mark the beginning, and one to mark the end.
 In Lisp, a single quote is used to mark the beginning of an expression.
 Since we always know how long a single expression is—either to the end of an atom or to the matching parenthesis of a list—we don't need an explicit punctuation mark to tell us where the expression ends.
-Quotes can be used on lists, as in ' (Pat Kim), on symbols as in ' Robin, and in fact on anything else.
+Quotes can be used on lists, as in `'(Pat Kim)`, on symbols as in `'Robin`, and in fact on anything else.

 Here are some examples: